 1/64 Scale Builder's Model of Hood

-This is the actual reference or "builder's" model used by John Brown Shipyards during the construction of Hood!
-It was built by Bassett-Lowke Ltd. The miniature shows Hood as originally approved, and does not reflect all of the numerous changes which occurred during construction.
-For example, the forward shelter deck of the model has a planked deck...the actual ship had painted metal and possibly corticene covered decks in that area.
+Regardless of its actual age, it was built by professional model builders using official plans for Hood's real shipyard.
+The only model that had a better pedigree than that was the one carried aboard the ship herself (its fate is unknown).
+Although this is a very accuracte model, it should be noted that it depicts the ship as originally approved, not as actually completed.
+It does not reflect all of the numerous changes which occurred during construction.
+For example, the forward shelter deck of the model has a planked deck...the actual ship had painted metal decks in that area.
 The miniature was also never updated to include any of the refit modifications Hood had incurred over the years.
 Nevertheless, it is a wonderfully detailed miniature of our ship.

 1/350 Hood by Silent Thunder Models